DanielAlvarez2/oleanewhaven/README.md

 Try loading a static html file as index.html to see if it loads faster

-fix footers in seated guest portal and also in managers portal

-ensureAuth for all manager portal pages

 tabbed components:
     dessert: front page / back page
     specials: letter paper / legal paper